garrandall/popular-music-data/tracks/it-won-t-stop-sevyn-streeter-chris-brown.md

 That don't mean a thing, no, oh

-Baby hop in my ride, ooh, it's hot as hell outside
+Baby hop in my ride, oh, it's hot as hell outside
 Got the top down with your doors closed
 With my hand up on your thigh
-Drive slow, ooh, take your time
+Drive slow, oh, take your time

 Every little thing you do got me feeling some type of way